Build Your Brain and Keep It Healthy with these 5 easy tipsour Brain and Keep It Healthy with these 5 easy tips

 Additionally, low levels of BDNF are associated with depression and anxiety, which suggests a potential connection between mental health and this vital neurotrophic factor.
 In fact, the latest research has revealed that antidepressants may work by increasing levels of BDNF in the brain.
 By boosting BDNF expression, it's possible these medications are reversing the shrinkage of the brain's hippocampus region.
 Shrinkage in this brain region is often seen in individuals with depression.

-More reasons BDNF levesl make a huge difference.
+Even more reasons BDNF levels make a huge difference.

 BDNF is highly responsive to stress and plays a key part in helping to improve our moods.
 Counterintuitively, BDNF can also work with environmental factors and adverse events to strengthen feelings of anxiety, fear, and depression.